Code-Institute-Submissions/portfolio_milestone/README.md

 6. Contact: this section consits of a form to contact me.
 7. Footer: This final section is not considerd part of the main sections but it does contain some useful social media links that can be used as an alternative way of contacting me.

+## Project Features

+This project has a few interesting features that I feel need special mention.

+1. Responsive Navigation Bar: The navigation bar changes to a dropdown menu in smaller screens.
+2. Navbar Background colour: Initially the navigation bar doesn't have any colour.
+As the user scrolls down the page the navigation bar gets a background colour applied to it.
+By doing this it allows the navigation links to remain visible and not get obscured by the lighter colours on some of the section backgrounds.
+3. Dark Overlay: On the showcase section a dark overlay was applied which provides a contrast so that the text on the image stands out.
+4. Responsive Icons: The icons in each section are designed to not show by default so that on smaller screens they are not taking up the limited screen space.
+These icons will appear on medium screen sizes and above.
+5. Stacking Columns: On smaller screens the information in each section stack one ontop of the other in a logical way.
+On larger screens everything stacks side by side to take up the extra width of the screen.
+6. Form With Validation: the form uses simple validation so that the user has to input an email address in the email input otherwise the input will be rejected.
+7. Social Links: the social media icons have a hover effect and also when clicked they open up in a new browser window while keeping my page open.
+This allows the user to easily get back to my page once the icons are clicked.
+8. Footer Date: The date on the footer updates itself automatically through the use of JQuery.

 ## Project Strategy

-When creating this project I needed to develop an overall strategy and understand purpose of this project and to keep these ideas in mind when implementing the completed design.
+When creating this project I needed to develop an overall strategy which would help me to understand the purpose of this project.
+I needed to keep these ideas in mind when implementing the completed design.
 This project has a twofold purpose.

 1. Demonstrate the skills that I have acquired from the Code Institute curriculam thus far and pass the assesment criteria of Code Institute.
 2. Create a fully featured front end project that I can use to draw attention to my skills and attract potential employeers/clients.

 With these criteria in mind I determined that a one page static site would be the best option.
 It would make navigation and organization of the data simple.
 It would allow me to showcase some of my design ability and allow me to focus on primarily HTML and CSS.
-The donwside of this approach meant that the site would lack overall complexity and I needed to be careful not to overload the user with too much information in the form of text as this could lead to a very cluttered looking site.
+The donwside of this approach means that the site might lack overall complexity.
+I needed to be careful not to overload the user with too much information in the form of text as this could lead to a very cluttered looking site.

 ## The Scope of This Project